AceOmnia/kaspa-portfolio-projector/README.md

 - Displays portfolio projections in a sortable table with color-coded price levels.
 - Exports a professional-grade PDF report including a price table and key portfolio metrics.
 - Supports multiple currencies (USD, EUR, BTC) for price and portfolio value conversions.
+- Features a slider that can link to the chart for ease of portfolio projections.

 ## Installation